-Our awards are open to children from age 5 to 14, but most of our members are aged 8 to 13.
-Children’s University is for children of all backgrounds – it’s fun and enjoyable, non-competitive, and accessible for all.
+Our awards are open to children, aged 5-14, of all backgrounds – it’s fun and enjoyable, non-competitive, and accessible for all.
 Children and young people normally join our awards scheme through a participating school.
-Schools and organisations who offer extracurricular learning opportunities can find out more about engaging with us through their local nearest Local Centre.
+Schools and organisations who offer extracurricular learning opportunities can find out more about Children’s University by emailing email@example.com

-We have 10 award levels from Undergraduate Award to Postgraduate Fellowship.
+There are 10 Children’s University award levels, from Undergraduate Award to Postgraduate Fellowship.
 Each level has a Bronze, Silver and Gold award.
 On average it takes around 1 year to reach each award level, depending on how often children participate in activities outside school hours.
 There’s no pressure for children to reach any award within a specific timeframe, each child’s journey and goals are theirs to decide.

-Not externally accredited.
-However, achievements are recognised through Children’s University Awards in the form of Certificates presented at Graduation Ceremonies held at real universities.
+Achievements are recognised through Children’s University Awards in the form of Certificates presented at celebration events held at participating schools, colleges and universities.